Where Should Contact Information be on a Resume?

 Freelance Graphic Designer with experience with several major clients.

 Why It’s Wrong: The professional title is not the place to expand upon your positions.
 Leave the descriptions for the work experience section.
-And don’t forget to check out our guide on How to Describe Work Experience on a Resume in 2021!
+And don’t forget to check out our guide on How to Describe Work Experience on a Resume!

 Freelance Graphic Designer